DataViziosa/PotterViz/deliverables/milestone1.md

-## Datasets
-Here you will find the datasets that we will mainly use for this project.
-Please find the [accompanying exploratory data analysis notebook to see the results of our findings](../python/exploratory_data_analysis.ipynb):
-- [Harry Potter Collection](https://github.com/theDavidBarton/the-harry-potter-database) contains a lot of information about characters, potions, spells and books.
-- We enhance the book dataset (in the previous bullet) with more information about [sales](https://en.wikipedia.org/wiki/List_of_best-selling_books) and [translations](https://en.wikipedia.org/wiki/Harry_Potter_in_translation)
-- [Harry Potter network](https://github.com/dpmartin42/Networks/tree/master/Harry%20Potter) describing the network of interactiosn between characters.
-- [Harry Potter Books content](https://github.com/formcept/whiteboard/tree/master/nbviewer/notebooks/data/harrypotter) containing the texts of all the Harry Potter books.
-- [Harry Potter movies](https://www.kaggle.com/kornflex/harry-potter-movies-dataset) containing information about the movies as well as the transcript that can be useful for advanced analysis.
-- Top 40 favourite Harry Potter characters based on [this article ](https://www.theguardian.com/childrens-books-site/2011/aug/30/snape-favourite-harry-potter-character).

 ## Related work
 With an intellectual property this big and impactful, there has been many vizualizations of Harry Potter's universe.
 Here are some examples found on different websites: